Signed in as:

 (Trans.
 Bellows, 1936)

 The story of Odin's sacrifice to the well of Mimir is among the most profound stories in North mythos.
 The Havamal tells the profound rite that Odin practiced - a sacrifice of 'himself to himself.'
 He cut out his eye, cast it into the well of knowledge, speared himself, hung himself from the cosmic tree, and suspend there for nine days and nine nights without food or water.
-Thus suspended from the tree of life (as if attached by an umbilical cord?) at the threshold of life and death, gazing into the well of Mimir, the depth of which no man may know, Odin had a transformative experience.
+Thus suspended from the tree of life, at the threshold of life and death, gazing into the well of Mimir, the depth of which no man may know, Odin had a transformative experience.
 He saw the runes and took them up.
 From thence, Odin applied his knowledge of the runes for all manner of intentions and spell-craft purposes.

 139. I ween that I hung | on the windy tree,